Free Resources

 Organized in somewhat random order:

-• NEW: Minding Your Body (2025) by Nicole Sachs, LCSW
+• Minding Your Body (2025) by Nicole Sachs, LCSW

-• NEW: The Pain Reprocessing Therapy Workbook (2024) by Vanessa M. Blackstone, MSW and Olivia S. Sinaiko, LPC
+• The Pain Reprocessing Therapy Workbook (2024) by Vanessa M. Blackstone, MSW and Olivia S. Sinaiko, LPC

-• NEW: Outsmart Your Pain (2021) by Christiane Wolf, M.D., Ph.D.
+• Outsmart Your Pain (2021) by Christiane Wolf, M.D., Ph.D.

 • *The Pain-Free M.I.N.D.S.E.T.
 (2021) by Deepak Ravindran, M.D.